aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-rectangle/_index.md

 Repeat these steps as needed, adjusting the rectangle coordinates to suit different images or use cases.

-## Common Issues and Solutions
+## Common issues and solutions

 - **Image not cropping as expected** – Verify that the rectangle coordinates are within the bounds of the original image; out‑of‑range values are ignored.
 - **OutOfMemoryError on large files** – Ensure you call `cacheData()` and consider increasing the JVM heap size (`-Xmx2g`).
 - **Unsupported format error** – Aspose.PSD supports PSD, PNG, JPEG, BMP, TIFF, and many more; double‑check the file extension.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.PSD for Java with other Java frameworks?**
 A: Yes, Aspose.PSD integrates seamlessly with Spring, JavaFX, Android (via Java 8 compatibility), and any standard Java project.

 **Q: Is there a free trial available for Aspose.PSD for Java?**
-A: Yes, you can access the free trial version [here](https://releases.aspose.com/).
+A: Yes, you can access the free trial version on the [Aspose.PSD free trial download page](https://releases.aspose.com/).

 **Q: Where can I find additional support or assistance?**
 A: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community support and discussions.

 **Q: How do I obtain a temporary license for Aspose.PSD for Java?**
-A: You can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: You can acquire a temporary license on the [Aspose.PSD temporary license page](https://purchase.aspose.com/temporary-license/).

 **Q: What are the supported image formats for cropping in Aspose.PSD for Java?**
 A: Aspose.PSD for Java supports various formats, including PSD, PNG, JPEG, BMP, TIFF, GIF, and more.